 During this time, restaurants and coffee shops in Istanbul usually lower their prices in order to attract more customers and to contribute to the festivals overall good vibes.
 During this festival, the prices go down a lot.
 It is known that the city of Istanbul does not sleep during the festival, and the reason is that the shops in this city are open 24 hours a day.

 Rumi Festival located in Konya

 One of the best festivals in Turkey, which is held every year in Konya and attracts different people from all over the world, is the Rumi festival.
 This celebration is held every year between the 10th to 17th of December.
 In this festival, the dancers of Sema perform this religious and spiritual whirling dervish dance.
 The Rumi festival is one of the largest spiritual and mystical festivals in the world.
-In this ceremony, the dervishes first make an ascetic spin, in a coordinated and collective manner, begin to rotate in a circular manner, throwing their black cloaks on the ground.
+In this ceremony, the dervishes first make an ascetic spin in a coordinated and collective manner and begin to rotate circularly, throwing their black cloaks on the ground.
 In the dance of sema, every movement and every garment is a symbol, and its ultimate goal is that this is the only goal of human beings in the life of ultimate love.

-This conference is one of the oldest festivals in Turkey, which is held every year for almost 750 years and under any circumstances.
-In fact, Turks and lovers of Rumi’s philosophy celebrate this day, which is the anniversary of Rumi’s death, as his wedding night, which is actually his joining God and his eternal love.
+This conference is one of the oldest festivals in Turkey, which has been held every year for almost 750 years, and under any circumstances.
+In fact, Turks and lovers of Rumi’s philosophy celebrate this day, the anniversary of Rumi’s death, as his wedding night, which is actually his joining God and his eternal love.

 Istanbul’s Culture and Art Festivals